Vlix/safe-json/README.md

   migrate (OldType txt) = NewType [txt]
 ```

-Now, whenever a JSON is encounted that is an `OldType`, we
+Now, whenever a JSON is encountered that should be parsed as an
-can parse it as such, and then immediately migrate it to
+`OldType`, we can parse it as such, and then immediately migrate
-`NewType`, which is the one the program actually uses.
+it to `NewType`, which is the one the program actually uses.